Aspose/releases.aspose.com/content/en/words/net/release-notes/2024/aspose-words-for-net-24-11-release-notes.md

 There are 96 improvements and fixes in this regular monthly release.
 The most notable are:

-- **Text Summarization:** Integrated support for text summarization using OpenAI and Google generative language models.
+- **Text Summarization:** Integrated support for document summarization using OpenAI and Google generative language models.
 - **Data Formatting:** Added the ability to get and set format codes for chart data.
 - **PDF Export Customization:** Introduced a new option to control the rendering of PDF choice form field borders.
 - **Document Properties:** Added properties to access extended document properties.